 If the emergency registration procedure has failed for the SNPNs corresponding to the entries of "list of subscriber data", the UE shall abort the procedure.

-NOTE: The UE can notifiy the user that an emergency session cannot be established.
+NOTE: The UE can notify the user that an emergency session cannot be established.

 * * * Next Change * * * *